What Is Hyperthermia Therapy?

 Benefits of using Hyperthermia Treatment for Cancer

 Patients report many benefits using I-Therm.
-A few of the most common reported benefits are:
+A few of the most commonly reported benefits are:

 - Enhances the effectiveness of traditional cancer treatments.*